basp/nanibot/README.md

 Note that the bot is ready once it received the `RPL_WELCOME` message from the server.
 At this point you can send it other commands (see below).

-When dealing with the bot in an interactive way (as we are doing) in the Erlang shell, we have to watch for this event.
-When you register middleware (plugins) this will be handled automatically and you can be sure it will only run once the bot is really ready.
+> In code you don't usually have to worry about this as you are writing
+> event handler modules and registering them with `nani_event`.
+That means
+> that your code will get executed as you expect and you don't have to worry
+> about anything except implementing the desired behavior.

 ### doing stuff
 As of yet, the bot doesn't do anything by itself.
 However you can do some